-Unless otherwise stated under Section 21.2, households approved for transfers will be offered a choice of up to three (3) properties with available units to meet the family's housing need (subject to unit availability).
+Unless otherwise stated in this ACOP, households approved for transfers will be offered a choice of up to three (3) properties with available units to meet the family's housing need (subject to unit availability).
 Additional unit offers may be made to satisfy a reasonable accommodation.
 For mandatory transfers, refusal of a unit offer without good cause will result in lease termination.
 For voluntary transfers, refusal of three unit offers with or without good cause will result in removal of the household from the transfer list.
+The limit of unit offers does not apply to Emergency Transfer Policy for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking.